 Take a look at each category and take note of categories with multiple tools in place.

 Ask yourself, is there a reason multiple tools are being used?
 Is it due to a lack of training, employee turnover, on newer software being implemented?
+How can the systems we're using bring more value to our organization, or is it time to cut ties?

 Then look at your integrated versus non-integrated software.
 Is there a way to connect any software to each other to create efficiencies in operations or to improve reporting?